kiegroup/kie-wb-distributions/kie-eap-integration/README.md

 * Profiles
 * Distributions generation
 * Adding static module dependencies
+* Adding static dependencies only in a certain distribution
 * Adding new JBoss EAP/AS versions to support
 * Adding other static layer definitions
 * How to change the target JBoss EAP/AS version